puakehaulani/hwops/README.md

     - Key: **liveDevKey** Value: **<memorable-string>**
     - Secret name field: **Developer/liveDevKey**

+## Setup Client AWS Account
+1. Walk client through basic AWS setup
+2. In IAM Dashboard, edit the account alias to match client name or some other identifier
+3. Create new User Group
+    Name: administrator
+    Permissions: AdministratorAccess
+4. Create new User
+    Name: <COMPANY-IDENTIFIER>_<DEVNAME>
+    Password for console access
+    Add to administrator group
+    Finish setup, and save id, secret key, and password somewhere before closing window
+5. Create new Role
+    Choose Another AWS User
+    AccountID: Dev's AWS Account ID
+    Select 'Require MFA'
+    Define Permissions (AdministratorAccess gives full access as fallback) Role Name: TrustedDevAdmin
+    Complete creating role
+6. Add this Role to local aws config file using the command line and text editor
+  `open ~/.aws/config`
+    Add a new section for this client as follows:
+    `[<PROFILE-NAME-CLIENT-IDENTIFIER>]`
+    `source_profile=default`
+    `role_arn=<TRUSTED-DEV-ADMIN-ROLE-ARN-VALUE>` *this is found in the Summary of the selected Role*
+    Save and close
+7. In the IAM Dashboard, find the prompt to setup MFA for the user, and setup with mobile app
+8. Sign out and sign back in using IAM username and password, then change password when prompted

 ## Amplify CDK Setup
 In root of repo, run the following commands:
 > `mkdir amplify-infra`